-Perishable cargo has been one of the major growth drivers for BLR Airport.
-It ranks as the number 1 airport in the country for handling perishables — estimated to account for 31% of India's total perishable shipments.
+While perishable cargo has been one of the major growth drivers for Bangalore International Airport(BIAL) and it is the No.1 airport in the country for handling perishables — estimated to account for 31% of India's total perishable shipments.

-BLR Airport processed 39,518 MT of cargo in October 2021 — the highest ever for a month since AOD.
+BIAL processed 39,518 MT of cargo in October 2021 — the highest ever for a month since AOD.
 International cargo processed (both imports and exports) was also the highest ever in October 2021, accounting for 25,695 MT.
-The airport achieved a significant record by gaining 13% of India's air cargo market share and 45% of South India's air cargo market share.
-With this achievement, BLR Airport has become the only major airport in the country to show growth over pre-pandemic levels.
+The Airport achieved a significant record by gaining 13% of India's air cargo market share and 45% of South India's air cargo market share.
+With this achievement, BIAL has become the only major airport in the country to show growth over pre-pandemic levels.

 Air Traffic Movements Showing Growth

-Air Traffic Movements (ATM) at BLR Airport witnessed a recovery of 64% in FY 2022 compared to FY 2020.
+The Air Traffic Movements (ATM) at BIAL witnessed a recovery of 64% in FY 2022 compared to FY 2020.
 The domestic ATM recovery was at 66% while the international recovery was at 51%.

 New International Routes

 Scheduled international operations commenced effective 27 March 2022, and as a result, airlines have started reinstating their pre-Covid international network from BLR Airport.
-By Q2 of FY 23, airlines at BLR Airport are expected to serve most of their international pre-covid non-stop destinations.
+By the second quarter of FY 23, airlines at BIAL are expected to serve most of their international pre-covid non-stop destinations.